 Go for happier drives.

 To decide which of the top seven baseball players would grace the cover of PlayStation's MLB13: The Show, we combined two quintessential American pastimes: baseball and political elections.

 Fans voted for their favorite athlete and were rewarded with (over 40) videos, stats and an interactive stadium of their guy.
 In turn they made memes, threatened their loved ones online, and even used pizza to vote.
 Everyone from ESPN to Fox to Eva Longoria, Spike Lee, Anthony Bourdain and LeBron James (to name a few) tuned in to join the fray.
 And when the dust settled, Andrew McCutchen of the Pittsburgh Pirates won the ultimate honor, immortality as the cover athlete of MLB13: The Show.

 In just five days, over 433,000 votes were cast, the campaign was hashtagged over a million times, the videos got over a million views and the site was visited over a million times.
 When the dust settled, we had over 800 million earned media impressions and Andrew McCutchen had emerged victorious.

 A few ongoing Instagram on-the-sides I created that make me laugh.
-So I'll let you in on it too.
-(These are meant to be peeped on your phone for maximum visual / functional impact.)
+These are meant to be peeped on your phone for maximum visual / functional impact.